aayush4249/Recommendation-System/README.md

 ![Comparison](https://github.com/aayush4249/Recommendation-System/blob/master/Images/Similarity.jpg)

-So here we can see that the recommended movie Wallace & Gromit: The Wrong Trousers has the children and comedy genres associated with it, both of which the user enjoys.
-This tells us that the SVD model recognizes the children and comedy tags as factors and uses them in the recommendation process.
+If we take a look at some of the recommended movies, for example: "A Grand Day Out with Wallace and Gromit", "Wallace & Gromit: The Best of Aardman Animation", "L.A.
+Confidential", and "Office Space".
+We see the genres crime, adventure,  and comedy.
+All of which are prevalent genres in the user's seen top 10 movies.
+This tells us that the SVD model recognizes these genres as important latent factors and does a good job of accounting for them during the recommendation process..